CHAPTER 4: OLIVIA

 As a gossip columnist for Hollywood’s hottest celebrity column and guest personality on “TVE”, there weren’t many influential people in tinsel town Audrey Cho hadn’t interviewed or rubbed shoulders with at one time or another.
 She had an inventory of favors she could call in at any moment, which is why I had not been at all surprised when she’d called me a week and a half ago to say she’d found someone more than interested in our little project.

 I grin when I hear a high-pitched squeal come from the coffee bar.
 Audrey, making an entrance as usual.
-With her long, jet-black hair, skintight designer jeans, bold red lip and the latest Chloe bag, Audrey is the picture of easy, Hollywood glamour.
+With her long, jet-black hair, skintight designer jeans, bold red lip and the latest Chloe bag, Audrey is the picture of easy, Hollywood glamour and she is throwing it all into the arms of a man over a foot taller than her, wearing a very nice suit.

-As I reluctantly leave my table, he says something close to Audrey’s ear.
+As I reluctantly leave my table, the man says something close to Audrey’s ear.
 When she nods, he chuckles and shakes his head.

 A tingling sensation at the root of my hair signifies that a five-alarm blush is now blazing in my cheeks.
-I know why he looks so familiar and I feel so very, very, stupid.
-Hadn’t I read Audrey’s article last week?
-My friend hadn’t roped just anyone into our little project to rescue my grandmother.
-She’d invited Jake Hurst, the son of a hotel billionaire and operations manager for Hurst Hotels.
+I now fully realize why he looks so familiar and I feel so very, very, stupid.
+Hadn’t I read Audrey’s article about him just last week?
+She hadn’t roped just anyone into our little project to rescue my grandmother.
+She’d invited Jake Hurst, the son of a hotel billionaire and the current operations manager for all Hurst Hotels.